f1nal3/Juniorgram/Docs/New models explained.md

 > Also this class has a pure virtual function, so it makes the whole class abstract.

 Everything that user needs to use is something that gives him access to the fields.
-Because, base class includes only container as a data storage, I decided to define operator[] as a main method which gives access.
+So, base class includes only container as a data storage, I decided to define operator[] as a main method which gives access.
-I have to mention, that's not all methods.
-Thanks to them all system can be automated.
+Of course, there're some non-common methods.
+Due to them all model system can be automated.

 Let's look at them:

-### TEnum getEnumField(size_t num) const = 0;
+### virtual TEnum getEnumField(size_t num) const = 0;

 ```c++
     template <typename TEnum>